wrpauls21/Capstone-Project/README.md

 5. Work in progress...

 ## Summary
-After doing some Analysis, I came to the conclusion that it is more important for teams to have a higher payroll rank than other teams, but that it does not necessarily mean they need to increase the amount of $$ spent unless they need to increase where they rank in terms of team payroll.
+After doing some analysis, I came to the conclusion that it is more important for teams to have a higher payroll rank than other teams, but that it does not necessarily mean they need to increase the amount of $$ spent unless they need to increase where they rank in terms of team payroll.
 Over a 162 game schedule my model expects the 30th ranked payroll to have about 15 less wins than if they had the 1st ranked payroll